All this may be very good for history (a young reader may be thinking), but what about me?

 Gudermann had what appears to have been an original idea.
 The theory of elliptic functions can be developed in many different ways - too many for comfort.
 Gudermann's idea was to base everything on the power series expansion of the functions.
 This really was a good new idea, and Gudermann slaved over it with overwhelming German thoroughness without, perhaps, realizing what lay behind his inspiration, and himself never carried it through.
 Weierstrass made the theory of power series the nerve of all his work in analysis.
 He got the idea from Gudermann, whose lectures he attended.
 In later life, contemplating the scope of the methods he had developed in analysis, Weierstrass was wont to exclaim, "There is nothing but power series."

 Having somehow found or been given a nerve-theme, make a one page outline of the book you hope to write thirty years from now.
 Envision the ancillary results, the needful lemmas, the steps along the way that have some shape of their own.
 Sketch out a paper on each of those steps, and fill in two of the easiest sketches.
 Milk the large idea for small modules along the way, publishing as you go.
 Cumulate, but leave traces behind you, to mark your progress.
 The pattern of your published results should not only document your past work, it should indicate the nature and scope of your future work.
 To the tenure committee, to yourself.
+The beginning phases of your plan will help to give evidence for the plan.
+You cannot wait twenty years to come out with it, all at once.
+And there is no reason you need to.

 The Other Way